methiathibault/ng-weather/README.md

 3. Set up the API key as described in the "Setting up the API Key" section.

 4. Start the development server:

-For the start use to init the ApiKey:
+   For the first start use to init ApiKey
     ```sh
-    npm start
+    npm install
     ```

     After you can use :
     ```sh
     ng serve
     ```

-5. Open your browser and navigate to `http://localhost:4200/`.
+6. Open your browser and navigate to `http://localhost:4200/`.

-6. Use the application to search for weather information by city.
+7. Use the application to search for weather information by city.